syngenta/woodstock/readme.md

 ## How do I get Woodstock?

-A copy of woodstock is hosted on ShinyApps.io LINK HERE MICHAEL.
+A copy of woodstock is hosted on [ShinyApps.io](https://syngenta.shinyapps.io/woodstock/) .
 If the link is not working, please raise an issue on the github issues page.
 You can also contact open.publishing@syngenta.com

 Alternativly you can clone this repository and run Woodstock locally with a local install of R